Get your Heavy Mechanical Certification

 For the Diesel Engine Trade stream you will complete the Level 1 apprenticeship or the Heavy Mechanical Foundations program and once you complete the required hours with your employer you will return to a training provider to complete your second level of training which will consist of eight weeks.

-If you are not currently working as a Heavy Mechanical Technician, you will need to enrol in UFV's Heavy Mechanical Foundation program to gain the entry-level skills needed to secure employment.
+If you are not currently working as a Heavy Mechanical Technician, you will need to enroll in UFV's Heavy Mechanical Foundation program to gain the entry-level skills needed to secure employment.
 As a graduate of the program, you get advanced apprenticeship placement when you find an employer to sponsor you.